boginw/P5/report/2 Iteration 1/The Design of the Gearing.md

 ### Horsepower and Torque
 #### Torque
 Torque is a measure of force that can cause an object to **rotate** around an axis.
 Rotation here is important because applying force to an object moving it in a straight line has nothing to do with torque.
 Torque is basically what causes motion as the applied force over a given distance generates torque and therefore the movement of an object in a rotational direction.
 The output of torque is the amount of *work* done.
 The word "work" is somewhat loosely defined, but it is refered to as the cause of movement of a vehicle from point A to point B. This is an essential part of a vehicle because during initial acceleration a high amount of torque is required to move the car.
 The more the vehicle weighs, the more torque is required.
-The way torque is calculated by multiplying *force* by *distance*
+Torque is calculated by multiplying *force* by *distance*

 > $$T = F \cdot d$$